There is no greater example of how Louisiana enjoys being itself than swamp pop.

 “Swamp pop music was created without us knowing it was a different genre,” says Johnnie Allan.
-Many call him the “King of Swamp Pop,” having recorded “Lonely Days and Lonely Nights” and his stirring version of “The Promised Land,” both swamp pop anthems.
+Many call him the “King of Swamp Pop,” having recorded “Lonely Days and Lonely Nights” and a stirring version of Chuck Berry's “The Promised Land,” both swamp pop anthems.
 Allan is quick to add, “I don’t go around wearing a crown."

 “Rod Bernard, Warren Storm, Tommy McClain, Clint West and I started recording this music in the late 1950s and early 1960s, not realizing that we were creating a new genre of music.
 It was called swamp pop in the 1970s by a guy from England named Bill Millar.
-We just called it south Louisiana music.
+We just called it south Louisiana music, before then.

 “It’s a gumbo or jambalaya; a true native Louisiana music genre,” explains Sharon Fontenot, curator of the Louisiana Swamp Pop Museum in Ville Platte, designated by the legislature in 1995 as the Swamp Pop Capital of the World.
 The museum is housed in a restored Southern Pacific train depot, where knowledgeable docents, some of whom are swamp pop musicians, tell about the jukebox, costumes and other items on display.